 5. Analytics - Enables data-driven optimization over time

-The ideal platform handles all five in one workflow.
+Handling all five in one platform matters.
 Stitching together point solutions for each stage creates integration headaches, data silos, and a fragmented recruiter experience.
-What actually matters when you're comparing platforms:
+What actually matters when you’re comparing platforms:

-Pin meets each of these criteria: 850M+ profiles, multi-channel outreach with a 48% response rate, SOC 2 Type 2 certification, published pricing from $100/month, and a free tier for teams that want to test before committing.
-Roughly 70% of candidates Pin recommends are accepted into customers' hiring pipelines - a signal that the AI matching actually works at the accuracy levels TA leaders need.
+For TA leaders building a full-funnel recruiting stack, Pin is the standout choice.
+Coverage comes from 850M+ profiles spanning GitHub, Stack Overflow, and professional networks, with multi-channel outreach delivering 5x better response rates than industry averages.
+SOC 2 Type 2 certification, published pricing from $100/month, and a free tier with no credit card required complete the picture.
+83% of candidates Pin recommends are accepted into customers’ hiring pipelines - the highest candidate acceptance rate in the industry, and the clearest signal that the AI matching delivers accuracy at the levels TA leaders need.

 What Compliance Laws Apply to AI in Hiring Right Now?

-The EEOC settled its first AI discrimination case for $365,000 after an employer's AI tool automatically rejected women over 55 and men over 60, according to the EEOC's enforcement records.
-That case set the precedent.
+In its first AI discrimination case, the EEOC settled for $365,000 after an employer’s AI tool automatically rejected women over 55 and men over 60, according to the EEOC’s enforcement records.
+This case set the precedent.
 New laws are now codifying AI accountability into regulation across multiple jurisdictions simultaneously.

 Here’s what’s already in effect or coming soon:

-For TA leaders, the compliance takeaway is clear: if you're using AI in hiring - or plan to - you need a documented audit trail, candidate notification processes, and a platform that's built for compliance from the ground up.
-Retrofitting compliance onto a tool that wasn't designed for it is expensive and risky.
+TA leaders using AI in hiring - or planning to - need a documented audit trail, candidate notification processes, and a platform built for compliance from the ground up.
+Retrofitting compliance onto a tool that wasn’t designed for it is expensive and risky.

-This is where vendor selection directly affects your legal exposure.
-Pin's approach to compliance includes SOC 2 Type 2 certification, architectural bias prevention (no names, gender, or protected characteristics are fed to the AI), regular third-party fairness audits, and a public trust center at trust.pin.com.
-That's the level of built-in compliance TA leaders should demand from any AI vendor.
+Vendor selection directly affects your legal exposure here.
+Pin’s approach to compliance includes SOC 2 Type 2 certification, architectural bias prevention (no names, gender, or protected characteristics are fed to the AI), regular third-party fairness audits, and a public trust center at trust.pin.com.
+That’s the level of built-in compliance TA leaders should demand from any AI vendor.

 If your organization operates in the EU, the stakes are especially high.
 The EU AI Act’s implications for recruiting deserve careful attention since fines scale to global revenue.